ci1xgk/Fellowship_Webpage/compile_lin.md

 #### Updates on compiling for RedHat linux distribution (Thanks to [Justin R. Davis](https://vivo.ufl.edu/display/n8101) from UFL)
 While the compilation process explained above has been tested on Debian-based distributions like Ubuntu, a few ammendment might be required for compiling on RedHat-based distributions, notably, on old versions like [RHEL7](https://access.redhat.com/products/red-hat-enterprise-linux):
-- As RHEL7 only supports old versions of CMake and GCC, the following commands
+- As RHEL7 only supports old versions of CMake and GCC, the following commands can be used to prepare the libraries and compile the CPU solvers

 ````bash
 yum -y install numactl-devel numactl-libs netcdf-devel cmake3 devtoolset-11